-"Star Wars" fans were taken aback by the appearance of Luke Skywalker, the main character of the beloved original trilogy, in the ravenously awaited follow-up "The Force Awakens" in 2015.
+"Star Wars" fans were taken aback by the appearance of Luke Skywalker, the main character of the beloved original trilogy, in the ravenously awaited follow-up to "The Force Awakens" in 2015.

 Despite many mentions of him in the film, he appeared moments before the credits rolled, and even then only gave an apprehensive stare instead of uttering a word.
 Some viewers felt tricked, since Luke's actor, Mark Hamill, still got second billing in the film.
 Fans cried that after a couple years of speculation about on Luke's status since "Return of the Jedi" — He's evil!
 He's mostly robotic now!
 He tried to kick start another generation of Jedi but it failed!
 He's the father of new character Rey (Daisy Ridley)! — that ignited the moment a new trilogy of films was announced, we were given only minimal answers and a staring contest between Hamill and Ridley.